SergiuToporjinschi/node-red-contrib-heater-controller/README.md

 }
 ```
 * **userConfig** - To set user configuration value other than through the UI (eg. Voice command), the optional topic "userConfig" can be used.
-  * `isUserCustomLocked` - will enable/disable the lock on the deashboard;
+  * `isUserCustomLocked` - will enable/disable the lock on the dashboard;
-  * `userTargetValue` - will set a user target temperature on the deashboard, and will set `isUserCustom` as true if is not set in the message;
+  * `userTargetValue` - will set a user target temperature on the dashboard, and will set `isUserCustom` as true if is not set in the message;
-  * `isUserCustom` - will set a user target temperature on the deashboard according to current target or to current `userTargetValue`, if is received on false without `userTargetValue` then the will change only the slider;
+  * `isUserCustom` - will set a user target temperature on the dashboard according to current target or to current `userTargetValue`, if is received on false without `userTargetValue` then the will change only the slider;
 ```json
 {
     "topic" : "userConfig",